THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 Roval likes to claim their performance carbon CLX wheels are more aero than others of similar depth.
 I don’t know whether it is the C 38’s rim depth or profile, hubs (DT Swiss 350 is the only option) or weight (1608 grams measured), but it didn’t seem any faster or better at climbing than the deeper and heavier wheelsets from the other Integrated wheelset companies.

 The Zipp Tangente Speed RT25 25C tubeless tires I’m using in all the value carbon wheelset evaluations mounted easily on the C 38 rims.
 Once installed and inflated to the 80psi pressure I use as a benchmark, the tires measured 26.9mm wide, essentially the same width that I had previously measured for the external rim width.
 A 25C tire that measures slightly narrower then these rims might help its aero performance at >20mph speeds.

-There’s no denying the C 38 comes at a good price with, from a company whose dealer network through parent Specialized offers great service and support.
-Despite all that goodness, its better than most stiffness and handling performance, these wheels weren’t fun to ride and held me back from going as hard as I normally like to.
+There’s no denying the C 38 comes at a good price from a company whose dealer network through parent Specialized offers great service and support.
+Despite all that goodness, its better-than-most stiffness and handling performance, these wheels weren’t fun to ride and held me back from going as hard as I normally like to.